 11. CHANGE OF COURSE AFTER THE START

-11.1 To change the next leg of the course, the Race Committee will move the original mark (or gate or the finishing line) to a new position.
+11.1 To change the next leg of the course, the Race Committee will move the original mark (s) (or gate or the finishing line) to a new position.

 11.2 A change of course after the start will be signaled before the leading boat has begun the leg, although the mark may not then be in position.
-Any mark to be rounded after rounding the new mark may be relocated to maintain the original course configuration.
+Any mark to be rounded after rounding the new mark POSITION may be relocated to maintain the original course configuration.

 12. THE FINISH